 Mass Broadcasting Made Easy with Ant Media WebRTC Solution – 70K Unlocked!

-Mass broadcasting in ultra low latency never be that much easy!
+Mass broadcasting in ultra-low latency never is that much easy!
 You could scale Ant Media Server to 70K viewers in less than a half-hour using the CloudFormation.

 Ant Media’s Road Map for 2021

-We are very excited announce our road map for 2021:
+We are very excited to announce our road map for 2021:

 - Ant Media Server currently supports SFU.
 In 2021, we plan to support MCU, too.

 - We always do performance optimizations, and we will continue this in 2021.